S528763/MR_International_football/README.md

 ### Introduction

 We are going to develop a map-reduce program to analyze the facts for international football.
+We have a dataset which includes results of international football matches starting from the very first official match in 1972 up to 2018.
+The matches range from World Cup to Baltic Cup to regular friendly matches.

 ### Data Source